Aurora Zantedeschi

 Aurora Zantedeschi (born 2 November 2000) is an Italian professional tennis player.

-She has a career-high singles ranking of world No. 292, achieved on 28 July 2025.
-Her highest doubles ranking is No. 102, set on 27 January 2025.
+She has a career-high WTA singles ranking of No. 277, achieved on 10 August 2026, and a best doubles ranking of No. 102, reached on 27 January 2025.

-Zantedeschi has won two singles and 17 doubles titles on the ITF Circuit.
+Zantedeschi has won three singles titles and 19 doubles titles on the ITF World Tennis Tour.

 Career

 Zantedeschi made her maiden WTA Tour appearance at the 2023 Palermo Ladies Open, after qualifying for the main draw, where she lost to Diane Parry in the first round.

 In 2024, she received a wildcard partnering with Anastasia Abbagnato for her home tournament, the WTA 1000 Italian Open, where they reached the second round with a win over Linda Nosková and Lucia Bronzetti.

 Zantedeschi reached her first career doubles final at the 2024 Palermo Ladies Open with Yvonne Cavallé Reimers, losing to Alexandra Panova and Yana Sizikova.